louisab-dev/success-bot-poster-twitter/README.md

 ## 🚀 Deploying your own bot <a name = "deployment"></a>

 To host your Discord Bot 24/24, you can use Heroku and the process is detailed on a lot of videos that you can find online.
+I added the Procfile and requirements.txt file in the repository so it will be very easy.